Edward Ratzenberger 1933 - 2020 - Obituary

 Ed loved baseball, and enjoyed being a Detroit Tiger season ticket holder for over 30 years.
 He was a proud member of his church, St Mary's of Rochester Hills, where he served as 4th Degree Knight with the Knight's of Columbus.
 He also liked taking walks with his wife Marilyn at Stoney Creek Metropark or the local Lake Orion park.
 Ed loved his Michigan State Spartans!

 Due to the concerns of COVID-19, services for Ed will be private.
 A celebration of Ed's life will be organized for a later date.
-Donations in Ed's name can be made to Detroit Police Athletic Lea
+Donations in Ed's name can be made to Detroit Police Athletic League www.modetzfuneralhomes.com